 The probability that any word w_i appears in an incoming document d is defined to follow probability distribution $D(w_i)$, where $0 \le D(w_i) \le 1$.
-The number of nodes N that will be examined within each trie depends on the clustering heuristic and is equal to is positive and it is always less than or equal to the number of words in the query database.
+The number of nodes N that will be examined within each trie depends on the clustering heuristic and is equal to where N_i is the number of nodes in the trie that have word w_i as root node, and |V| is the size of our vocabulary.
+The sum is positive and it is always less than or equal to the number of words in the query database.